Frequently Asked Questions About Geothermal Heating and Cooling

 Installing a geothermal system from scratch entails drilling or trenching for ground loops, installing the piping and connecting it to a heat pump, and filling the system with water and antifreeze mix.
 The installation is comprehensive and ensures the entire system setup is correct.

 Replacement typically refers to removing an outdated heat pump and connecting a new one to the existing earth loop.
-Some loop maintenance is essential during a heat pump replacement.
+Some loop maintenance is essential during a geothermal heat pump replacement.
 Flushing the loop removes sediment, air pockets, and other contaminants that can accumulate in the ground loop.
 After flushing, the loop is refilled with the correct mixture of water and antifreeze.

 Why is loop flushing crucial during replacement?

-It ensures the new geothermal unit operates at optimal efficiency.
+Loop flushing ensures the new geothermal unit operates at optimal efficiency.
 Skipping this essential step leads to problems:

-Reduced Efficiency: Sediment and air pockets can reduce the heat transfer efficiency, leading to increased energy consumption and reduced heating and cooling capacity.
+• Reduced Efficiency: Sediment and air pockets can reduce the heat transfer efficiency, leading to increased energy consumption and reduced heating and cooling capacity.

-Potential Damage: Debris in the loop can damage the new heat pump unit over time, leading to costly repairs or premature failure.
+• Potential Damage: Debris in the loop can damage the new heat pump unit over time, leading to costly repairs or premature failure.

-System Performance: Flushing contaminants and filling the loop with the appropriate liquid are essential to maintain geothermal system longevity and performance.
+• System Performance: Flushing contaminants and filling the loop with the appropriate liquid are essential to maintain geothermal system longevity and performance.

 How is a geothermal unit sized for my home?

 Each home is different, so we perform complex calculations to ensure optimum unit size.
-An undersized unit will struggle to reach the thermostat setpoint, while an oversized unit may short-cycle and poorly dehumidify while cooling your home.
+An undersized unit will struggle to reach the thermostat set-point, while an oversized unit may short cycle and poorly dehumidify while cooling your home.
 We strive to get the size just right.
-These calculations are based on square footage, insulation, windows, doors, infiltration, outdoor weather extremes, and many other factors.

 Does my geothermal unit heat water?

-Some units include a hot water assist component that can preheat water, raising the temperature by up to 10° Fahrenheit and then delivering it to your water heater using a small pump.
 A unit equipped with this component heats water more efficiently than your water heater and can provide energy savings whenever the hot water assist operates.
 The amount of hot water the hot water assist generates is a function of the mode and how long the unit runs.
+Over one year, it will produce 50 percent of your hot water needs.

 Does a geothermal heat pump run longer than a gas furnace?

-The time your unit spends heating or cooling is called run time.
-Geothermal heat pumps typically have longer run times than natural gas and propane furnaces because they deliver a consistent moderate air temperature.
 Furnaces blow hotter air during shorter run times.
 The blasts of hot air, followed by a brief cool down and another round of high-temperature air, can cause hot and cold spots within your home.
 The frequent starting and stopping impacts system longevity.
-Heat pumps minimize uneven temperatures and are less susceptible to wear associated with system starting and stopping.

 What is a BTU?

-One British Thermal Unit (BTU) is the energy required to raise the temperature of one pound of water by one degree Fahrenheit.
+One British thermal unit (BTU) is the energy required to raise the temperature of one pound of water by one degree Fahrenheit.
 It is roughly equivalent to the amount of heat a wooden kitchen match generates when burned end to end.

 Should I use my unit in continuous fan mode?

 If you select this mode on your thermostat, your blower will operate constantly, even when the unit is not heating or cooling.
 The continuous fan mode can reduce hot spots or cold spots and improve indoor air quality (IAQ) by constantly mixing the air in your home.
-Running a unit with an ECM blower in continuous fan mode is inexpensive.

 Some homeowners have unused rooms that may not require heating or cooling like the rest of the home.
 However, closing registers may reduce comfort without saving money in operating costs.
 Closing off one or more registers disrupts the airflow, creates an unbalanced system, and may decrease comfort levels in other rooms.
-A zone control system is a better solution.
-It uses several thermostats and motorized dampers in your ductwork to deliver the desired temperatures and balanced airflow.

 Can my geothermal system handle remodeling or room additions?

-Your system is selected, designed, and installed based on your home's existing heating and cooling requirements.
-It may be undersized for significant changes or additions.
 If you are planning any remodeling that might affect the heating and cooling requirements, including adding more rooms, windows, or exterior doors, consult with your dealer to determine if the existing system is adequate.

 Should I adjust the thermostat when entertaining a crowd?